 Yalda Zamani has distinguished herself with her unique and diverse background and curiosity for interdisciplinary collaborations, innovative approaches, and openness in leading renowned orchestras and soloist ensembles.

-Apart from her wide-ranging knowledge of symphonic and choral repertoire, as an advocate for modern and contemporary music, based in Germany, the Iranian conductor Yalda Zamani has given world premiere performances at renowned venues and festivals including Darmstadt New Music Festival, Wien Modern Festival, Berlin Ultraschall Festival, Music Biennale Zagreb, Musikprotokoll festival in Graz, Ruhrtriennale Festival, Time of Music Festival in Finland, St George's Hall in Liverpool, Royaumont Abbey in France, Vienna Konzerthaus and Musikverein in Austria among others, and has performed with numerous orchestras and ensembles such as ORF Radio Symphony Orchestra Vienna, Croatian Radio and Television Symphony Orchestra, Klangforum Wien, Collegium Novum Zürich, Ensemble Linea, Zagreb Philharmonic Orchestra, Ensemble Musikfabrik, Ensemble Modern Academy, Bratislava Symphony Orchestra, Bucharest Philharmonic Orchestra and Südwestdeutsche Philharmonie among others.
+Apart from her extensive knowledge of symphonic and choral repertoire, Yalda Zamani, a German-based conductor of Iranian heritage, has made her mark in modern and contemporary music.
+Notably, she has been appointed as Assistant Conductor with the Ensemble Intercontemporain, under the direction of Pierre Bleuse, at the Philharmonie de Paris starting in January 2024.
+Her career boasts numerous world premieres at prestigious venues and festivals worldwide, including Darmstadt New Music Festival, Wien Modern, Warsaw Autumn, Berlin Ultraschall, Music Biennale Zagreb, Musikprotokoll Festival in Graz, Ruhrtriennale Festival, Time of Music Festival in Finland, St George's Hall in Liverpool, Royaumont Abbey in France, Vienna Konzerthaus, and Musikverein in Austria, among others.
+She has collaborated with renowned orchestras and ensembles, including RSO Radio Symphony Orchestra Vienna, Zagreb Philharmonic Orchestra, Sinfonia Varsovia, Klangforum Wien, Athelas Sinfonietta Denmark, Croatian Radio and Television Symphony Orchestra, Bilbao Symphony Orchestra, Ensemble Musikfabrik, Bratislava Symphony Orchestra, Boulez Ensemble, Ensemble 10/10 from the Liverpool Philharmonic Orchestra, and more.